-The UNC Charlotte Student Government Association (SGA) held their weekly student senate legislative meeting of the year April 6.
+The UNC Charlotte Student Government Association (SGA) held their weekly student senate legislative meeting April 6.

 Chancellor Philip Dubois spoke to the Senate and addressed several different topics.
 He began by giving updates about the numerous construction projects on campus that are either in progress or will begin work in the next few months.
 He also discussed the parking situation on campus in correlation with the construction.
 The Health and Wellness Center, also referred to as a recreational center, will begin construction in June.
 While the center will be built on parking lot 19, which has 261 parking spaces, the Union Deck will be expanded to make up for the lost parking spots.
 Since the Union Deck will be under construction, the university decided to improve its shuttle system by privatizing it.
 The university will no longer use Charlotte Area Transit System (CATS) on campus but will use UNC Charlotte shuttles that will run every seven minutes in accordance with the Light Rail schedule.
 It is unclear when the Light Rail system will be up and running.
 The new Counseling Center that is being built next to the Health Center will be ready for the fall semester.
 The old location of the Counseling Center will be made into an expansion of the Career Center.
 There are also plans for a new admissions building that will replace the tennis courts by South Village as well as renovations to Belk Plaza which will include “a grand lawn and a water feature,” according to Dubois.